-You also operate in Petersburg?
+You also operate in Seward?

 Why don’t you guarantee vertical feet?

 We feel our philosophy is better for the customer.
-Paying for hobbs hours is better for the skiers, and paying for vertical feet is better for the operator.
+Paying for Hobbs hours is better for the skiers, and paying for vertical feet is better for the operator.
 For example if the snow quality is poor due to a wind event, you would like to be able to fly further away to look for better snow.
 If you are paying by the hour the operator does not lose anything from flying further from home to look for good snow and has no problem taking you there.
 However, if you are paying for vertical feet it may be in the interest of the operator for you to stay as close to home base as possible as the less they fly the more they make.
 We want to ski the best snow just as much as you do which is why we fly by the hour.

 How many runs can I get in 1 hour of heli time?

 The answer will really vary.
 We like to ski 10-18+ high quality runs per day per group.
 If a 6 run day seems satisfying we probably aren’t the best choice for your AK trip.
 Normally we do a couple of really aggressive days where time is no object.
 This means we go after trophy lines flying longer distances to the best of the best and associated throttle on landings eat up heli time.
 These days usually involve 14+ runs per group and we burn around 2 hours per group.
 Depending on the group vibe, we then usually dial it down just a hair the following days and focus on maximum efficiency and can get 10 runs in 1 hour if we “work” a zone and minimize distances.
 Ultimately it’s the skiers and boarders decision on how many runs we get per hour, but this trip is for those that want to ski as much as possible at all times.